 If the amount in controversy is at least $1,000, but less than $10,000, then Federal Specialized Services (“FSS”) will manage the dispute as an Intermediary Hearing.
 Requests for an Intermediary Hearing should be sent electronically to firstname.lastname@example.org.

 Exception and Extension Requests Overview

-CMS provides IRFs an opportunity to request an exception or extension from the program’s reporting requirements in the event they were unable to submit quality data due to extraordinary circumstances beyond their control.
-IRFs affected by a natural or man-made disaster or other extraordinary circumstances may request an exception or extension by filing a Request for Reconsideration Due to Disaster or Extraordinary Circumstance.
+The Centers for Medicare & Medicaid Services (CMS) provides Inpatient Rehabilitation Facilities (IRFs) an opportunity to request an exception or extension from the program’s reporting requirements in the event they were unable to submit quality data due to extraordinary circumstances beyond their control.
+IRFs affected by a natural or man-made disaster or other extraordinary circumstances may request an exception and extension by filing a Request for Reconsideration Due to Disaster or Extraordinary Circumstance.

-Submission Exception and Extension Process in Cases of Disaster or Extraordinary Circumstances
+Submission of Exception and Extension Process in Cases of Disaster or Extraordinary Circumstances

 IRFs must request an exception or extension via email with the subject line, “Disaster Exception or Extension Request” and send it to IRFQRPReconsiderations@cms.hhs.gov.
 The email must include the following information: